vphantom/pyriteview/DEVELOPERS.md

 ### Global

+#### install

+Invoked when `index.php` is executed from the command line.
+Use this to confirm the existence of any database tables your module may need, for example.

 #### startup

 Invoked at the very start of the request process.
 Used for initialization, for example session handling.